"A novel of lingering horror."

-- Dying as Yourself - Paul in Game's End.
+- Dying as Yourself - Paul.
 Right before he dies, the cloud of insanity is finally lifted from his mind.

 - Earn Your Happy Ending - Barbara's physical rescue comes easily enough, but it takes the rest of the book to emotionally overcome what happened to her.

-- Humiliation Conga - John; this culminates in Prison Rape and later suicide.
+- Humiliation Conga - John; this culminates in him being raped in prison and later committing suicide.

 - Mentor - Bobby's father, who helps him find the inner strength to testify against the rest of the five in court.

 - Redemption Equals Death - In the epilogue, a now-teenaged Bobby dies saving a girl who he thought was drowning.
 She wasn't really drowning, she thought he was cute and was just trying to get his attention.
 His father speculates on whether, in his last moments, Bobby finally found the ability to forgive himself.